 In addition to the weekly magazines, more original material by Ron Turner, Jack Sutter, Jim Baikie and John Canning appeared in the 1969 Joe 90 Top Secret hardcover annual, the Valiant 1972 Summer Special, the 1971-1973 TV21 hardcover annuals and the 1978-1979 TV Comic hardcover annuals.
 An original Frank Bellamy Star Trek strip also appeared in the June 27, 1970 issue of Radio Times, the BBC's weekly television and radio program listings magazine.

 Nearly five years of weekly Star Trek strips were published during the British run.
-Trek, a fanzine published in the 1970s by G. B. Love and Walter Irwin, reprinted a few of the Valiant and TV21 strips, but the vast majority of this material has never been published in the United States.
+Trek, a fanzine published in the 1970s by G. B. Love and Walter Irwin, reprinted a few of the Valiant and TV21 strips, but the vast majority of this material wasn't published in the United States until 2016, when IDW and the Library of American Comics released the first of three volumes Star Trek: The Classic UK Comics.
 The complete series of Star Trek strips published in 259 magazines and six annuals amounts to nearly 600 pages of material, as shown in this photo of Rich Handley's UK Trek collection.

 18 Jan 1969 - 6 Sep 1969, w: Angus Allan and various, possibly Tod Sullivan, a: Harry Lindfield for many issues.
 Only four of the Joe 90 Top Secret covers feature Star Trek art and were drawn by Lindfield.
 Magazine size is 10.75 in x 13 in.